VukGlisovic/computer_vision/normalizing_flows/readme.md

 ```

+## Train a model
+Under the `scripts` folder, you can find a `train_celeba.py` script.
+In `config_train_celeba.yaml` you can choose to
+train a realnvp or a glow model.
+Configure it however you like.

 ## Experiments with glow models
 As part of this topic, I wanted to train a couple of glow models to understand a bit how they work and if the trainings
 would converge to something nice.
 I wanted to train on 128x128 sized celebA images.
 I trained the following glow models (which I'll name in order from glow_1 to glow_6).